jain-roh/LaborLance-backend/README.md

-# LaborLance-backend
+Labor Lance web-app to address informal sector job situation post Covid 19

+This is back end part of Labor Lance:

+To start with :

+1. Clone the repo on local
+2. Change the directory to current repo
+3. Execute following command if executing for first time : npm intall
-Every time you pull the project check for migrations.
-Execute : python manage.py migrate
+4. Every time you pull the project check for migrations : pyton manage.py migrate

-For the first time execution run this additional command : python manage.py initial_script
+5. For the first time execution run this additional command :
+6. python manage.py initial_script